galetaire/cathousing/pages/posts/ocupacio.md

   className="next-image"
 />

-- **Eix esquerre**: IPV, Índex del Preu de l'Habitatge, sense inflació (base 100 = 2000).
+- **Left axis**: HPI (Housing Price Index) inflation adjusted (base 100 = 2000).
-- **Eix dret**: percentatge d'atur mitjà de cada any.
+- **Right axis**: average unemployment rate for each year.

 # Interpretation and observations

-La relació entre la taxa d'atur i el preu de l'habitatge és negativa, és a dir, quan la taxa d'atur augmenta el preu de l'habitatge descendeix, i a la inversa.
-I també és estadísticament rellevant, és a dir, aquest comportament és repetitiu en el temps.
-Si observam la gràfica superior podem distingir diversos períodes destacats:
+The relationship between the unemployment rate and housing prices is negative, i.e., when the unemployment rate rises, housing prices fall, and vice versa.
+And it is also statistically relevant, i.e., this behavior is repetitive over time.
+If we look at the graph above we can distinguish several outstanding periods:

-- 1986 - 1990: Atur descendeix, augmenta el preu de l'habitatge.
+- 1986 - 1990: Unemployment falls, house prices rise.
-- 1991 - 1996: Atur augmenta, descendeix el preu de l'habitatge.
+- 1991 - 1996: Unemployment rises, house prices fall.
-- 1997 - 2006: Atur descendeix, augmenta el preu de l'habitatge.
+- 1997 - 2006: Unemployment decreases, house prices increase.
-- 2007 - 2013: Atur augmenta, descendeix el preu de l'habitatge.
+- 2007 - 2013: Unemployment rises, house prices fall.
-- 2014 - 2020: Atur descendeix, augmenta el preu de l'habitatge.
+- 2014 - 2020: Unemployment decreases, house prices increase.